The best way to describe the Samsung Galaxy S7? Iterative perfection.

 The decision really comes down to personal preference, and whichever handset you pick you won't be disappointed.

-Samsung's biggest rival is Apple, and now there's another '7' in town, thanks to Apple offering an all-new upgrade to play with.
+Samsung's biggest rival is Apple, and now there's another '7' in town, thanks to Apple offering a comparable phone to play with.

 Sadly, battery life still isn't as strong on the iPhone 6S, but Apple's interface is arguably more intuitive than Samsung's TouchWiz – although that's very much a matter of opinion.